Not easy, but give it a shot

 If that doesn’t work, you’ll have to try resetting the BIOS.
 In order to do this, you have to restart the HP computer and then press the F10 key while the HP logo is showing.
 Press it a couple of times during the initial boot up if you can’t get in immediately.

 After resetting the BIOS, you’ll have to perform an OS repair install.
-This is a pretty long guide in itself, so I’ll direct you to a great post that walks through each step in performing the repair install.
-Not that it will NOT delete any of your data or programs.
+This is a pretty long guide in itself, so I’ll direct you to my previous post on performing a clean install of Windows.
+Note that it will NOT delete any of your data or programs.

 If you have any problems with any of the above methods, post a comment here and I’ll try to help!
 Enjoy!